NIST SP 800-90A: Brief history of doubts cast on Dual_EC_DRBG

 Dual_EC_DBRG was not first introduced to the public in NIST SP 800-90 of 2006.
-It was seen in an 2004 draft of ANSI X9.82-3 as well as the official version of ISO/IEC 18031:2005.
+It was seen in a 2004 draft of ANSI X9.82-3 as well as the official version of ISO/IEC 18031:2005.
 Its flaws were first proven in March 2006, when Kristian Gjøsteen published a method to predict the bias in the version found in the December 2015 draft of NIST SP 800-90.
 However, the subsequent publication in June 2006 did not address this flaw.

 In 2007, Dan Shumow and Niels Ferguson provided a much stronger attack with the ability to recover the entire internal state with just 32 bytes of output, predicting all its future output.
 The unexplained constants in Dual_EC_DRBG were hypothesized to act like a public key; an attacker would use a different set of numbers (analogous to a private key) to mount the attack.
 Shumow and Ferguson were not able to recover the NSA's key, but they were able to construct their own pair of keys for a demonstration.
 In November 2007, Bruce Schneier commented on the "strange" nature of the history of this random number generator and described the Shumow and Ferguson presentation in more accessible terms.

 Attention to Dual_EC_DRBG was raised again in September 2013 in light of an National Security Agency memo found in Edward Snowden's leak claiming a kleptographic backdoor.
 Retroactive search of patents and papers associated with this DRBG revealed that the general technique used was already described in two 1997 papers.
 Furthermore, a 2005 patent describes the exact technique used in the backdoor as well as a method to neutralize it.
 However, the subtle formulation used in the standard meant that FIPS 140-2 compliance would preclude the use of any neutralization technique.

 NIST disavowed the use of Dual_EC_DRBG to RSA some time before February 26, 2014.
 On April 21, 2014, NIST withdrew Dual_EC_DRBG from its draft guidance on random number generators recommending that "current users of Dual_EC_DRBG transition to one of the three remaining approved algorithms as quickly as possible".
 This draft would become formalized as NIST SP 800-90A Revision 1 in June 2015.